stacks-network/stacks-core/docs/ci-workflow.md

 1. Releases are only created when the [CI workflow](../.github/workflows/ci.yml) is triggered against a release branch (ex: `release/X.Y.Z.A.n`).
 2. [Caching](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) is used to speed up testing - a cache is created based on the type of data (i.e. cargo) and the commit sha.
-   Tests can be retried quickly since the cache will persist until the cleanup job is run.
+   Tests can be retried quickly since the cache will persist until the cleanup job is run or the cache is evicted.
 3. [Nextest](https://nexte.st/) is used to run the tests from a cached build archive file (using commit sha as the cache key).
-   - Two [test archives](https://nexte.st/docs/ci-features/archiving/) are created, one for genesis tests and one for generic tests.
+   - Two [test archives](https://nexte.st/docs/ci-features/archiving/) are created, one for genesis tests and one for non-genesis tests.
    - Unit-tests are [partitioned](https://nexte.st/docs/ci-features/partitioning/) and parallelized to speed up execution time.
-4. Most workflow steps are called from a separate actions repo <https://github.com/stacks-network/actions> to reduce duplication.
+4. Most workflow steps are called from a separate actions repo <https://github.com/stacks-network/actions> to enforce DRY.

 ## TL;DR